Will a Coyote Attack My Dog? 10 Prevention Tips

 10. Stay in the Know

 If your community has a Facebook page or any other way to communicate with each other, you’ll want to join those pages.
 If you see something, say something.
-If you and the other neighbors in your area do this, you can stay more aware of when there are coyotes or other wildlife lurking near your home.
+If you and the other neighbors in your area do this, you can stay more aware of when coyotes or other wildlife are lurking near your home.

 It’s not a foolproof method, but by working together, you and the other people in your community can make everyone a bit safer.